Speaker | Time | Text |

 I will tell you this. | ||

-Anyone who lives in this part of the world, we all know that the South China Sea is a very volatile part of real estate. | ||
+Anyone who lives in this part of the world, we all know that the South China Sea is a very volatile part of real estate, and what happened here certainly had the potential to be much worse. | ||

-Let's watch this video together and you will see this Chinese warship colliding with a Chinese Coast Guard ship. | ||
+Let's watch this video together, and you will see this Chinese warship colliding with a Chinese Coast Guard ship. | ||

 As you mentioned, they were chasing some boats from the Philippines. | ||

-The Coast Guard ship, the Chinese Coast Guard ship, was so damaged, it took off part of its bow. | ||
+The Coast Guard ship, the Chinese Coast Guard ship, was so damaged it took off part of its boat. | ||

 And as you can see there, the water is very choppy. | ||